-I almost missed Anguilla when planning for our 2010 Caribbean vacation.
-The scale of the online map of the Caribbean I first pulled up to peruse the Eastern Caribbean had reduced this petite island to a spot, barely noticeable next to the overly large text proclaiming the location of Anguilla’s “back yard” neighbor ST. MARTIN/SINT MAARTEN, nearby SAN JUAN and Antigua and Barbuda islands.
+I almost missed Anguilla when planning our 2010 Caribbean vacation.
+The scale of the online map I first pulled up to peruse the Eastern Caribbean had reduced this petite island to a spot, barely noticeable next to the overly large text proclaiming the location of Anguilla’s “back yard” neighbor ST. MARTIN/SINT MAARTEN, nearby SAN JUAN, and Antigua and Barbuda islands.

 A recessionary budget and our desire to avoid overly-trammeled and expensive islands left St. Martin and Antigua off our list.
 Puerto Rico was similarly out of the question.
 I found myself looking at Barbuda as a possible destination- but pretty soon came away disappointed, because even at the height of the Big Recession, accommodation prices on Barbuda were just a bit pricey for our humble pocketbook.

 Once I started exploring the possibilities that Anguilla offered, I was hopeful that I’d found an out-of-the-way, overlooked island destination that was scenic, safe, with friendly people, great snorkeling, clean and plentiful windward and leeward beaches, and decent grocery stores.
 Of course flight and accommodation costs needed to fall within our Reality Check realm.